TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/About.rst

 Intended Audience
 =================

-This document is intended to be a reference for TYPO3 CMS developers and partially for integrators.
-The document explains all major parts of TYPO3 and the concepts.
+This document is intended to be a reference for `TYPO3 CMS`:pn: developers and partially for integrators.
+The document explains all major parts of `TYPO3`:pn: and the concepts.
-Some chapters presumes knowledge in the technical end: PHP, MySQL, Unix etc, depending on the specific chapter.
+Some chapters presumes knowledge in the technical end: PHP, `MySQL`:pn:, `Unix`:pn: etc, depending on the specific chapter.

-The goal is to take you "under the hood" of TYPO3 CMS.
+The goal is to take you "under the hood" of `TYPO3 CMS`:pn:.
 To make the principles and opportunities clear and less mysterious.
-To educate you to help continue the development of TYPO3 along the already established lines so we will have a consistent CMS application in a future as well.
+To educate you to help continue the development of `TYPO3`:pn: along the already established lines so we will have a consistent CMS application in a future as well.
 And hopefully this teaching on the deep technical level will enable you to educate others higher up in the "hierarchy".
 Please